You still file US taxes from Cayman

 - File on time.
 The penalties for non-filing or late filing of FBAR and FATCA are disproportionately severe.

 - Renouncing citizenship: some Americans consider this to escape worldwide taxation.
-The process is complex, expensive ($2,350 renunciation fee), and may trigger an exit tax on unrealized gains.
-This is a last resort, not a planning strategy.
+The process is complex, fee-based, and may trigger exit-tax rules; it is a specialist legal/tax decision, not a casual planning step.